rfovell/WPS-ERA5-PREPROCESSOR/README.md

 NOTE: The notebook ERA5_RH2m_computer.ipynb computes 2 m RH using MetPy, which produces slightly different results from what ungrib.exe creates (in rrpr.F).

+NOTE added 2/24/2025: It was pointed out to me that ERA5's relative humidity (RH) is a weighted average of RH with respect to liquid (RH_l) and ice (RH_i) for below-freezing temperatures and ungrib.exe adjusts for this because real.exe expects RH_l.
+This is not currently accounted for in this code.
+Additionally, it appears ungrib.exe does not handle this in a manner that is consistent with ERA5's documentation, so even ungrib.exe is not correct.
+It also does not appear that simply replacing RH with specific humidity (Q) will suffice as my tests using Q in place of RH in ungrib.exe (not this preprocessor) do not produce the same results.
+Work in progress.
 [end]